Massachusetts Democrats gather for state party convention

 Whoever wins in September will face off against the victor of the Republican primary.
 That race pits former GOP state representative Geoff Diehl, who has the backing of former President Donald Trump, against Wrentham business owner Chris Doughty.

-There are a number of other statewide races with multiple Democratic candidates hoping to get their names on the Sept.
-6 primary ballot.
+A number of candidates are headed to the Sept.
+6 primary after winning enough support Saturday to get their names on the ballot.

-Massachusetts Secretary of the Commonwealth William Galvin — seeking an eighth four-year term — is being challenged by Tanisha Sullivan, a lawyer and president of the Boston branch of the NAACP.
+Tanisha Sullivan, a lawyer and president of the Boston branch of the NAACP, won the party’s nomination for secretary of the commonwealth, with backing from 62% of delegates.
+She will challenge incumbent William Galvin, who is seeking an eighth four-year term and won 48% of votes at the convention.

-At least five Democrats are running for lieutenant governor, including Salem Mayor Kim Driscoll, state Rep. Tami Gouveia of Acton, state Sen. Eric Lesser of Longmeadow, state Sen. Adam Hinds of Pittsfield and Boston businessman Bret Bero.
+Three Democrats qualified to run for lieutenant governor: Salem Mayor Kim Driscoll, state Rep. Tami Gouveia of Acton and state Sen. Eric Lesser of Longmeadow.
+Two others did not win enough support to make the ballot, state Sen. Adam Hinds of Pittsfield and Boston businessman Bret Bero.

-Whoever wins will join with the winner of the Democratic primary for governor to run as a team in November.
+Whoever wins that race will join with the winner of the Democratic primary for governor to run as a team in November.

 Democratic state Treasurer Deborah Goldberg has no Democratic challengers as she seeks a third four-year term.